hazzaclark/lib68k_mem/README.md

 # Motive:

-The following aims to act as a little, subsection of lib68k, to be able to validate and verify the efficiency and accuracy in terms of the Memory read and writes of my 68k Emulator.
+The following aims to act as a standalone reference for the implementation of the 68000's Memory Bus, as per the contents of lib68k.
+This repository serves to provide an isolation of said utility adjacent from the emulator itself; to be able to validate and verify the efficiency and accuracy in terms of core Memory Operations.

-This doesn't aim to be anything special outside of serving to provide aid in subsequent developments without breaking the main functionality of my stuff.

-If my commits on lib68k are anything to go by, I have been scratching my head and wrestling with the Memory logic for as long as I can remember.
-Therefore, this aims to put those quarms to rest

 <img width="1198" height="1087" alt="image" src="https://github.com/user-attachments/assets/288021fe-27c6-4ac8-b054-81dfdda21001" />